estensland/MeadHall/README.md

 1. A collection of dotfiles including bash aliases
 2. Some JS functions I have written and saved for reuse
-3. A folder of other micro-projects including:
+3. A set up Ruby Benchmarking suite
-  - A Ruby Benchmarker for easy comparison of running times
+4. A customized Sinatra Rake File (Basic rake experimentation)
-  - A Rake File for a Custom Sinatra Skeleton
+5. Ruby bits of code that I have saved